Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 that we’ve installed.

-To prevent the error we need to start the daemon passing as an argument the serial port in which our GPS is connected to.
+To prevent the error we need to start the daemon passing as an argument the serial port to which our GPS is connected.

 gpsd /dev/serial0